themustafaomar/jvm-docs/docs/markers.md

 ## Methods

-The markers methods are a set of usefull functions you can call after the map has loaded eg: add marker, remove marker etc.
+The markers methods are a set of useful functions you can call after the map has loaded eg: add marker, remove marker etc.

-### Adding markers
+### addMarkers()
 You may want to add a new marker programmatically after the map has been loaded, for example add a new marker when the user clicks a button.

 ```js